Cerebrum internal capsule

 Note:

-It could occur due to stroke, brain tumor.
+It could occur due to stroke, or brain tumor.

 Broca’s motor speech area lesion: